 Neon-filled Shinjuku is where Tokyo goes to have fun

-With the dubious distinction of being the busiest train station in the world, Shinjuku has so much to offer.
+With the dubious distinction of being home to the busiest train station in the world, Shinjuku has so much to offer.
 From modern high rises to green oases, it's a mecca for shopping, eating and relaxing.

 - Shinjuku Gyoen, an oasis of nature amid the crowds